Nnamdi Kanu

-As the director of a United Kingdom-registered radio station named Radio Biafra, Kanu propagated Biafran separatism.
-He was arrested on treason charges in Lagos, Nigeria on 14 October 2015 and was detained for more than a year, despite various court orders that ruled for his release.
-When in court, Kanu appeared regularly wearing a Jewish prayer shawl and head covering.
-He said in court, that he "believes in Judaism" and considers himself a Jew.
-He has led his Biafran people to various Jewish prayers and religious observations on different occasions.
+Kanu was the director of Radio Biafra when he began propagating Biafran separatism.
+He was arrested on treason charges in Lagos on 14 October 2015 but remained detained even after court orders while wearing a Jewish prayer shawl and head covering.
+He is an Igbo Jew, and he has led his Biafran people to various Jewish prayers and religious observations on different occasions.
 On 28 April 2017, Kanu was released from prison on bail.
 Nigerian security forces attempted to quash IPOB's armed wing, the Eastern Security Network, which culminated in a low-level conflict in early 2021.
 Despite the fighting, Kanu maintained that IPOB was interested in a peaceful solution and achieving Biafran independence without violence or harm.
 In June 2021, he was widely reported to have been allegedly re-arrested by Interpol in Kenya and handed over to Nigeria but in April 2024, Interpol denied any involvement in the arrest and consequent rendition to Nigeria.

+In 2025, he was sentenced to life imprisonment on terrorism charges.

 Early life

 Kanu was born 25 September 1967 in Isiama Afara Ukwu, Umuahia — within the claimed territory of the Republic of Biafra — a few months after it had declared independence from Nigeria.
-His father, Eze Israel Okwu Kanu (JP), and his mother, Ugoeze Nnenne Kanu, were Nigerian traditional monarchs.
+His father, Eze Israel Okwu Kanu (JP), and his mother, Ugoeze Nnenne Kanu, were Nigerian traditional monarchs of the Igbo ethnic group.
 He attended Library Avenue Primary School and went to Government College Umuahia for his secondary education.
-He studied at University of Nigeria, Nsukka and moved to the UK before graduating.
+He studied at University of Nigeria, Nsukka and moved to the UK before graduating, settling in London.